isotopp/isotopp.github.io/content/posts/2023-05-12-50-years-in-filesystems-1994.md

 This data structure allows compressing a substantial number of blocks (up to 2M blocks) in a single descriptor, assuming contiguous allocation is possible.
-So even large files could stored in very few extents, in the optimal case one extent per AG.
+So even large files could be stored in very few extents, in the optimal case one extent per AG.

 ### Delayed allocation and Preallocation for contiguous layout